An Intensive Course over two Saturdays

 - An atmosphere of professional and supportive camaraderie makes each course a unique learning environment dedicated to personal improvement.

-- You have the opportunity to practice speeches and presentations with an overhead projector and laptop.
+- You have the opportunity to practice speeches and presentations with a flat screen TV and laptop PC.

 How does the Program work?